DJ Taucher

-Ralph-Armand Beck (born 20 February 1966), known professionally as Taucher, is a German trance DJ.
-His name means "Diver" in German.
+Ralph-Armand Beck (born 20 February 1966), known professionally as Taucher (German for "diver"), is a German trance DJ.

-Taucher began spinning in 1992, initially collaborating with Torsten Stenzel (1993–2002).
+Taucher began spinning in 1992, initially collaborating with Torsten Stenzel (1993–2003).
 He quickly became one of the best-known spinners on the Frankfurt club scene.

 His 1999 compilation album Life Is a Remix was a success, as was his Live at Webster Hall, New York City, which peaked at number 43 on the US Billboard Heatseekers chart in 2000.
 His 1999 single, "Child of the Universe", peaked at number 74 in the UK Singles Chart.